Forecasts on Interacting Dark Energy from 21-cm Angular Power Spectrum with BINGO and SKA observations: The angular power spectra of 21-cm radiation

-Hereafter, we define $D_{\ell} \equiv \ell (\ell +1) C_{\ell}/2\pi$ and $\Delta D_{\ell}^{i} \equiv (\Delta D_{\ell}^{i} - \Delta D_{\ell,\Lambda\mathrm{CDM}}^{i})/\Delta D_{\ell,\Lambda\mathrm{CDM}}^{i}$ to be the fractional angular power spectrum of the $i$th contribution ($i$ corresponds to each term in Fig.~\ref{fig.cl_21} as well as for the IDE extra term in Eq.~(\ref{eq:perturb2})) with respect to the $\Lambda$CDM prediction.
+Hereafter, we define $D_{\ell} \equiv \ell (\ell +1) C_{\ell}/2\pi$ and $\Delta D_{\ell}^{i} \equiv (D_{\ell}^{i} - D_{\ell,\Lambda\mathrm{CDM}}^{i})/D_{\ell,\Lambda\mathrm{CDM}}^{i}$ to be the fractional angular power spectrum of the $i$th contribution ($i$ corresponds to each term in Fig.~\ref{fig.cl_21} as well as for the IDE extra term in Eq.~(\ref{eq:perturb2})) with respect to the $\Lambda$CDM prediction.
 If we go further to the scenario of $w$CDM model, Fig.~\ref{fig.cl_wCDM} shows that a smaller value of $w$ leads to a larger 21-cm signal, keeping all other parameters and settings as in Fig.~\ref{fig.cl_21}.
 These discrepancies, however, are not symmetrical about $w = -1$ due to the time evolution of $\rho_d \propto a^{-3(1+w)}$.
 In addition, a larger deviation from $w = -1$ leads to prominent BAO wiggles but subtle phase shift in the multipole space.
-In light of $\rho_{d}$ deviations from the $\Lambda$CDM model shown in Fig.~\ref{fig.w_rhode}, we infer that more DE in the past is not conducive to condense matter and thus suppress the 21-cm signal.
+In light of $\rho_{d}$ deviations from the $\Lambda$CDM model shown in Fig.~\ref{fig.w_rhode}, we infer that more DE in the past is not conducive to matter clustering and thus suppress the 21-cm signal.
 This is an intuitive explanation, yet to some extent, it can shed light on how IDE affects 21-cm signals.
 Therefore, as a caveat, we must keep an eye on the degeneracy between $w$ and DM-DE interactions in following discussions.

 Now we turn to IDE models.
 For simplicity, in this section, we mainly focus on Model I \& IV and present some of their qualitative results in contrast to the $\Lambda$CDM model.
-For Models II \& III we simply show the fractional auto-spectra of the total signal.
+For Models II (III) we simply describe its feature in 21-cm signals in light of Model I (IV) but omit full illustrations due to their similarity.
 The fiducial cosmological parameters are kept the same (see Sect.~\ref{sec.intro}), except the DE EoS and interaction parameter which we slightly change to $w = -0.999, \lambda_1 = -0.001$ for Model I and $w = -1.001, \lambda = 0.001$ for Model IV, in order to properly appreciate the effect of those parameters under the IDE models.